graveljp/smugcli/README.md

 ```

 Since the unit tests do actual operations on SmugMug, they are fairly slow.
 To
-speed things up, all HTTP requests are cached on disk and replayed on subsequent
-runs.
-The first test run will take a while, but the next ones should run much
-faster.
-When changing the code however, the cached HTTP request may no longer
-match the new implementation.
-Reset the cache for the next test to run by
-setting the RESET_CACHE environment variable to True.
-To reset the cache for the
-next run only, do:
+speed things up during development, an HTTP request cache can be enabled so that
+responses from the previous run are replayed instead of re-doing the actual HTTP
+requests to SmugMug.
+To enable this cache, set the `REUSE_RESPONSES` environment
+variable to `True`:
 ```
-$ RESET_CACHE=True tox -e py37
+$ REUSE_RESPONSES=True tox -e py37
 ```

 Windows users can do the equivalent by doing:
 ```
-C:\smugcli> cmd /C "set RESET_CACHE=True && tox -e py37"
+C:\smugcli> cmd /C "set REUSE_RESPONSES=True && tox -e py37"
 ```

+Note that if you change the code such that different HTTP requests are done, you
+will have to set `REUSE_RESPONSES` to `False` on the next run to update the
+cache.